• Skip to primary navigation

 The Almond Topping

-• Generously spread the 2 tbsp butter in the baking tin.
+• Generously spread the 2 tablespoon butter in the baking tin.

 • Place the 20 sliced almonds in a circular design on the bottom of the baking tin.